Policy Transfer for Continuous-Time Reinforcement Learning: A (Rough) Differential Equation Approach: Application: stability of score-based diffusion models

 \paragraph{Connection with LQRs.}

-Next, we recall the connection between score-based diffusion models and LQRs.
-Our Lemma~\ref{lemma: diffusion} can be viewed as a special case of \cite[Theorem~7]{zhang2023mean}.
+Next, we recall the connection between score-based diffusion models and LQRs, stated in Lemma~\ref{lemma: diffusion}, which can be viewed as a special case of \cite[Theorem~7]{zhang2023mean}.
 The key ingredient is the Cole-Hopf transformation for the HJB equation that characterizes the optimal policy of the LQR (\cf \eqref{eq: HJB} in our case).